pimcore/pimcore/doc/Development_Documentation/09_Development_Tools_and_Details/25_Email_Framework/01_Pimcore_Mail.md

 If the Debug Mode in *Settings* > *System* > *Debug* is enabled, all emails will be sent to the Debug Email recipients defined in *Settings* > *System* > *Email Settings* > *Debug Email Addresses*.
-Additionaly the debug information (to whom the email would have been sent) is appended to the email and the Subject contains the prefix "Debug email:".
+Additionally the debug information (to whom the email would have been sent) is appended to the email and the Subject contains the prefix "Debug email:".
+This is done via an extension of the swift mailer `RedirectingPlugin`.

 The `Pimcore\Mail` Class automatically takes care of the nasty stuff (embedding css, compiling less files, normalizing urls, replacement of Dynamic Placeholders...).
 Note that all css files are embedded to the html with a `<style>` tag because the image paths are also normalised.

-A text version from the html email will automatically be created by `Pimcore\Mail`.

-Optionally, you can use `html2text` from [Martin Bayer](http://www.mbayer.de/html2text/index.shtml) for the generation of the text version by calling `enableHtml2textBinary()` - in some cases, this produces better results for your text mail than the default (php) library.
+Optionally, you can use `html2text` from [Martin Bayer](http://www.mbayer.de/html2text/index.shtml) for the generation of the text version by calling `enableHtml2textBinary()`.

 On Debian/Ubuntu you can install it with: `apt-get install html2text`